-The code for the following examples can be found in <mathchapped most/t in the files whose names begin with most_ex, such as most_ex1_ed.m.
+The code for the following examples can be found in <marker /most/lib/t in the files whose names begin with most_ex, such as most_ex1_ed.m.
 For all of the following examples, assume that mpopt is a MATPOWER options struct and that define_constants has already been executed.